ThomasDegallaix/IDOS/Doc/README.md

 	- config :
 		- message.json : Template of the message used by all the robots.
 		- config.yaml : Configuration file for the gateway.

-	- examples :
-		- async_pub_sample : Example of a simple MQTT publisher.
-		- async_sub_sample : Example of a simple MQTT subscriber.

 	- header :
 		- json.hpp : Header of the json library.
 Has to be included in each cpp file requiring this library.